Ghanaian teen ready to join Real Madrid after training with Barcelona

 According to football journalist Matteo Moretto, the deal has been finalised and Clifford Nana Kusi Gyamfuaa is expected to sign his contract at Valdebebas in the coming days.

+Los Blancos have signalled a renewed focus on recruiting young prospects with high potential.

-The 16-year-old is not expected to break straight into the senior team, though discussions suggest his technical quality could earn him minutes with the club’s reserve side, Real Madrid Castilla.
+The 16-year-old is not expected to break straight into the senior team, though discussions suggest his technical quality could earn him minutes with the club’s reserve side, Real Madrid Castilla, per Ghana Sports Online.

 @GoldCleats said: